Call Us Today - It's Free! Text Us

 Assault and Battery

 Assault is defined in state law as knowingly or recklessly causing bodily harm to another individual, with or without a weapon.
-While the sentencing of aggravated assault crimes varies widely, those who are convicted of 1st-degree felony assault face up to 32 years in prison and up to $750,000 in fines.
+While the sentencing of aggravated assault crimes in Colorado Springs varies widely, those who are convicted of 1st-degree felony assault face up to 32 years in prison and up to $750,000 in fines.

 Theft

-Felony theft is a charge given to crimes in which a person is accused of stealing another person’s property.
+Felony theft in Colorado Springs is a charge given to crimes in which a person is accused of stealing another person’s property.
 It is a felony charge if the property stolen is worth at least $2,000 or if any amount of property is stolen from an elderly or disabled individual.
 Upon conviction of a felony theft charge, you can face many years of incarceration and thousands of dollars in financial penalties.

 Weapons Charge